70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Grand Canal, Venice

 The Grand Canal is a magnificent waterway that snakes through the heart of Venice, Italy.
-It is the main artery of the city.
-It has been a hub of activity for centuries, offering a unique and scenic way to explore Venice’s historic architecture and rich culture.
+It is the city’s main artery, and it has been a hub of activity for centuries.
+The canal offers a unique and scenic way to explore Venice’s historic architecture and rich culture.

 The Grand Canal represents the lifeblood of Venice, connecting the city’s major landmarks and attractions.
 You should not miss the opportunity to take a vaporetto (waterbus) ride along the canal, which offers stunning views of the city’s iconic bridges, palaces, and churches.
 You can also explore the canal’s many sights on a gondola ride, which provides a more intimate and romantic experience.